 And...

-And, while we're auditing your work comp program, we might identify issues that could be solved with other Golden Rule ideas.
-For example, we could spot trends in your claims or claims handling we think you could easily address.
-Or, ways to track project payroll that could help you save money on your next audit.
+And, while we're performing a work comp audit of program, we might identify issues that could be solved with other Golden Rule ideas.
+For example, we could spot trends in your workers compensation claims or claims handling we think you could easily address.
+Or, ways to track project payroll that could help you save money on your next workers comp audit.

 One way or another keep us in mind whenever you decide it's time to address the cost of your workers' compensation insurance program.
 Maybe costs are or on the rise or you just haven't taken a hard look at your expenses in a while.
 Keep our number and email address handy!
 Call or email anytime!
 We look forward to helping save more of your hard earned money after you've identified your Golden Rules!